Important TREC Notices

 Section 535.65(g) (1) (D) of Texas Real Estate Commission rules addresses the presentation of courses and make up sessions for classroom courses.
 This rule applies to the 15 hours of classroom instruction a student receives when completing a course offered through combination delivery.
 If a student misses less than 1/3 of the 15 hour classroom portion (5 hours) of a combination delivery course, the student may make up the time.
 A student who has missed more than 1/3 of the 15 hour classroom portion (>5 hours) when completing the classroom portion of a combination delivery course, must automatically be dropped from the course without credit.
 Dropped status may not be changed by makeup sessions, and any hours accumulated by a student may not be transferred to any other course, prior to being dropped from a course.

 For a Student who has Missed Five or Less Hours

 For a Student who has Missed More than Five Hours, they Must Retake the Course in it's Entirety

 - $50.00 fee to re-enroll into the same class (Blended Classroom, ChampionsLive!, or Online-Correspondence)

 - A certificate of course completion will not be issued until the student has passed the closed book exam.
 The exam may not be taken until the entire course is completed.

-Students have Two Attempts at the Core Class Exam
+Students have Two Attempts at the Qualifying Course Exam

 In accordance with TREC rules and regulations, Champions students who fail to pass the exam for a 30-hour core course twice must retake the course before attempting to pass the exam for a third time.
 The student is only required to pay a $50 retake fee in order to retake the course.